Labyrinthitis: Medication

-Symptomatic treatment with antihistaminics such as cinnarizine, however, can be used to suppress the symptoms of vestibular neuritis while it spontaneously regresses.
+Symptomatic treatment with antihistaminics such as cinnarizine, however, can be used to suppress the symptoms of vestibular neuritis as it spontaneously regresses.
 Prochlorperazine is another commonly prescribed medication to help alleviate the symptoms of vertigo and nausea.

 Mental disorders

 Because mood disorders can hamper recovery from labyrinthitis, treatment may also include any co-occurring anxiety disorder or depression.
 Severe anxiety episodes are usually addressed by short-term benzodiazepine therapy.

 Prognosis

-Recovery from acute labyrinthine inflammation generally takes from one to six weeks, but it is not uncommon for residual symptoms such as dysequilibrium and dizziness to last for a couple of months.
+Recovery from acute labyrinthine inflammation generally takes from one to six weeks.
+It is not uncommon for residual symptoms such as dysequilibrium and dizziness to last for a couple of months.

 Recovery from a temporarily damaged inner ear typically follows two phases: